Fees & Pricing

 How much is the consultation, and is it ever free?

-Our one-off consultation is $120.
+Your first call is free, a short conversation with a licensed RCIC to understand your situation and point you to the right next step.
+A full, in-depth consultation is $120.
 It is free for spousal sponsorship cases, and for every other service we waive the $120 entirely when you proceed with full File Management.
-The consultation is where a licensed RCIC reviews your situation, maps your best pathway, and gives you a clear, written, fixed-scope quote, so you know the full cost before you commit.
+The full consultation is where a licensed RCIC reviews your situation, maps your best pathway, and gives you a clear, written, fixed-scope quote, so you know the full cost before you commit.

 How do I get a quote for my case?